 Lord Of The Dance: Dangerous Games Opened To Mixed Reviews From Critics And The Broadway Production Is Unfortunately Struggling With A Very Disappointing Box Office Performance

-Irish Dancing Show Opens, and “Flatley Way” Named in Its Honor
+Irish Dancing Show Opens on Broadway, and “Flatley Way” Named in Its Honor

 Flatley to Retire from Dancing After This Show

 Michael Flatley paved the way to becoming arguably the most famous man in contemporary Irish dance today, by rebelling against the traditional modes of restraint and small venues of this dance mode.
 In contrast, his shows are rife with glorious spectacle, projections of bombastic imagery, and loose storylines intended to showcase the dance as the primary element of the show.
 In this case, Michael Flatley also appears as performer, which is the show’s main attraction.
 However, he does not appear until near the end of the show.

 According to Brian Seibert of The New York Times, the best reason to see this show is to see Michael Flatley dancing, as this show reportedly marks his retirement from appearing on stage as a performer.
 However, Seibert continues, the only way to see Flatley is to sit through a Michael Flatley show.
 Therefore, he acknowledges that Flatley is an attraction worth waiting for, but that the conception of the show is lacking especially in comparison to the variety of intriguing Broadway fare surrounding this show at the Lyric Theatre.